 Motion.
 The skillful use and preservation of natural resources.
 Sugary beaches, fresh and saltwater fishing, rare forests and animal life, crystal blue springs.
 Solar and clean energy.
 An eye-popping menagerie of endangered species and ecological evil-doers.
 Medical marijuana.
 The Fray seeks timely and visual stories about places of wildness, promise and resilience, action takers and difference makers, and uses social media to advance eco-journalism that makes people talk, think, and sometimes act.

-The editor is John Howell, a member of the Society of Environmental Journalists and a multimedia editor at the Sarasota Herald-Tribune.
-Howell worked 18 years at The Hartford Courant, including five years as sports media columnist, and is a 2012 H.F.
+The editor is John Howell, a multimedia editor at the Sarasota Herald-Tribune and a member of the Society of Environmental Journalists.
+Howell also worked 18 years at The Hartford Courant, including five years as sports media columnist, and is a 2012 H.F.
 Guggenheim Fellow at the Center on Media, Crime and Justice at John Jay College in New York.

 Tweet, tweet, tweet